GM Cruise to delay commercial launch of self-driving cars to beyond 2019

 "When you’re working on the large scale deployment of mission critical safety systems, the mindset of 'move fast and break things' certainly doesn’t cut it," Ammann wrote in a post on Medium on Wednesday.

+Ammann alluded in his post to broader concerns about the trustworthiness of "Big Tech" and said Cruise was in talks with regulators about how to measure when its technology "will have a net positive impact on safety on our roads."

-The decision to formally to shelve Cruise's goal of deploying a ride service using self-driving cars this year comes as rival autonomous vehicle companies and automakers acknowledge it will take more time and money than they had expected to make autonomous vehicles safe for unrestricted use on public roads.
+Cruise's decision to formally postpone deployment of self-driving cars this year comes as rival autonomous vehicle companies and automakers acknowledge it will take more time and money than they had expected to make autonomous vehicles safe for unrestricted use on public roads.

 The capital and technology challenges of self-driving cars are pushing automakers to forge alliances to share the cost burdens.
 Volkswagen AG and Ford Motor Co earlier this month said they would partner to develop autonomous vehicles, and invest in self-driving technology company Argo AI.
 German automakers BMW AG and Daimler AG also have struck self-driving car partnerships.